2010 Ashbourne Cup

-The 2010 Ashbourne Cup inter-collegiate camogie championship was staged at the Cork IT sports complex in Bishopstown, Cork over the weekend of 20–21 February.
+The 2010 Ashbourne Cup inter-collegiate camogie championship was staged at the Cork IT sports complex in Bishopstown, Cork, Munster province, Ireland over the weekend of 20–21 February.
 It was won by Waterford Institute of Technology who defeated University College Cork in the final by two points, a repeat of the pairing and result, though not the margin of victory, of the 1999 final.
 Player of the tournament was WIT's Katrina Parrock.

 The final

 Waterford led 0-3 to 0-2 at half-time and extended their lead before Denise Cronin's 37th-minute goal for UCC, dispossessing Redmond and soloing from halfway and unleashing a shot from just outside the 20m line.
-WIT saw their lead cut back to a point immediately afterwards but regained the initiative and goalkeeper Kristina Kenneally's late save from Jill Horan secured their victory.
+WIT saw their lead cut back to a point immediately afterwards but regained the initiative and goalkeeper Cristina Kenneally's late save from Jill Horan secured their victory.

 Arrangements

 For the first time the Ashbourne Cup, the highest division in collegiate camogie, was played alongside the Purcell Cup, the second division of collegiate competition, bringing 400 collegiate camogie players had been together at one event for the first time in camogie history.
 Cork City Council held a reception for the 16 Ashbourne and Purcell Captains before the event on 19 February 2010.